Confirm your province to explore products and offers tailored to your area.

 We detail the mandatory and optional coverage types available to low mileage drivers below.
 The more coverage you buy and the higher your coverage limits, the more your insurance policy is likely to cost.
 The same goes for your deductible - the lower it is, the more costly your insurance policy will be.
 A complete list of factors influencing auto insurance rates in Canada is below:

 It varies.
-Auto insurance companies in Canada have different thresholds for what is considered a low mileage driver.
+Auto insurance companies in Canada have different thresholds for what is considered a low-mileage driver.
 For example, some car insurance companies categorize people who drive less than 12,000 kilometres a year as low mileage, whereas others may only classify you as low mileage if you drive less than 15,000 kilometres annually.

 Again, this varies between insurance companies, but some providers offer major discounts (sometimes up to 40%).
 Therefore, it is certainly worth shopping around and finding out what discounts you are eligible for if you are an infrequent driver.

-To qualify for low mileage car insurance, and to continue receiving coverage at a discount rate, you will need to show that you do not drive more than a certain amount of kilometres each year.
+To qualify for low mileage car insurance and to continue receiving coverage at a discount rate, you will need to show that you do not drive more than a certain amount of kilometres each year.

 How do insurance companies know a driver's vehicle mileage, you may be wondering?
 It all comes down to your car’s unique VIN or vehicle identification number.
 An insurance company can find out the mileage of a vehicle by searching up the VIN at any time.
 Therefore, a driver should never attempt to lie about their annual mileage, as an insurance company can easily gain access to this information.
+Note that eligibility rules apply.

 Check out our wide range of resources, offering valuable information and tools, all in one convenient place.